Liberty Fellowship Over Time

 Poised for the future: the next phase of the transition takes root.

-Luanne Runge is named President & CEO.
-A Transition Team comprised of Fellows develops a new governance structure.
+A new President & CEO is named and a Transition Team comprised of Fellows develops a new governance structure.
 In the summer, the Founding Board passes the reins to a new Board of Directors, made up of Fellows.

 The Fellow program is expanded with the Call to Action seminar.
 Designed as the capstone of the 18-month experience, this 5th seminar brings Fellows together as a class specifically to make plans for collective action in South Carolina.